backupbrew/switchbrew/Filesystem services.md

 ## OpenSaveDataImporter

-Takes an input u8 and a 0x10-byte struct, and a type-0x5 input buffer.
+Takes an input u8 [\#SaveDataSpaceId](#SaveDataSpaceId "wikilink") and a 0x10-byte userID, and a type-0x5 input buffer.
+Returns an output u64 and an
-Returns 8-bytes of output and an [\#ISaveDataImporter](#ISaveDataImporter "wikilink").
+[\#ISaveDataImporter](#ISaveDataImporter "wikilink").

 # ISaveDataTransferManagerWithDivision